 Falafel Corner

 Upgrade your typical falafel wrap with the treasure trove of HUDS’s salad bar.
-Slather on some hummus and plain yogurt and layer some lettuce, tomato, tabouleh salad, pepperoncini, dill pickles, pickled red onions, and feta cheese.
+Slather on some hummus and plain yogurt and layer some lettuce, tomato, tabbouleh salad, pepperoncini, dill pickles, pickled red onions, and feta cheese.

 Alternatively, if you’re feeling some chicken shawarma, grab some pita bread, add chicken, American cheese, Tabbouleh, hummus, jalapeños, and spices as you please.
 Some typical spices for shawarma include cinnamon, nutmeg, clove, and cayenne.
 After you’re done piling those on, put your wrap in the panini press for approximately 3-5 minutes, then enjoy!